 Posters, memorabilia, clothing, or other possessions which are inconsistent with the NCU Vision, Mission, and Values Statement (i.e. alcohol advertising, pornographic or racy images, etc.), or violate community standards should not be displayed.
 Empty alcoholic beverage bottles, shot glasses, or cans are prohibited as displays or mementos.
 Any displays that may constitute racial or sexual harassment are prohibited.
+Christmas lights or window clings are the only permitted window décor, in order to maintain a consistent building aesthetic across campus.
 Check with your RA if you have questions about what may or may not be appropriate.